What is cutaneous metastasis?

 - Pulsed dye laser therapy

-- Intralesional chemotherapy and cytokines
+- Topical and intralesional chemotherapy and cytokines

-- Electrochemotherapy, a new treatment that uses electrical impulses to enhance effectiveness bleomycin or cisplatin injected into tumours.
+- Electrochemotherapy, a treatment that uses electrical impulses to enhance effectiveness bleomycin or cisplatin injected into tumours.

-In many cases, skin metastasis causes disfigurement and discomfort.
+In many cases, cutaneous metastasis causes disfigurement and discomfort.
 Removal of skin lesions by simple excision may enhance the patient’s quality of life but has little effect on the final outcome that is dictated by the primary cancer.